 Licenses, Certifications, and Registrations

-Most employers, particularly those in hospitals and other clinical settings, prefer to hire certified recreational therapists.
+Most employers prefer to hire certified recreational therapists.
 The NCTRC offers the Certified Therapeutic Recreation Specialist (CTRS) credential.
-Candidates may qualify for certification through one of two pathways.
-The first option requires a bachelor’s degree in recreational therapy, which includes the completion of a supervised internship of at least 560 hours, and passing an exam.
-The second option also requires passing an exam, but allows candidates with a bachelor’s degree in an unrelated subject to qualify with a combination of education and work experience.
+Candidates may qualify for certification through one of three pathways.
+The first option requires a bachelor’s degree in recreational therapy, completion of a supervised internship of at least 560 hours, and passing an exam.
+The other options also require passing an exam, but allow candidates with a bachelor’s degree in an unrelated subject to qualify with various combinations of education and work experience.
 In order to maintain certification, therapists must either pass an exam or complete work experience and continuing education requirements every 5 years.

 The NCTRC also offers specialty certification in five areas of practice: behavioral health, community inclusion services, developmental disabilities, geriatrics, and physical medicine/rehabilitation.
 Therapists also may earn certificates from other organizations to show proficiency in specific therapy techniques, such as aquatic therapy or aromatherapy.

 Compassion.
 Recreational therapists should be kind and empathetic when providing support to patients and their families.
 They may deal with patients who are in pain or under emotional stress.

 Leadership skills.
-Recreational therapists must be able to plan, develop, and implement intervention programs in an effective manner.
+Recreational therapists must plan, develop, and implement intervention programs in an effective manner.
 They must be engaging and able to motivate patients to participate in a variety of therapeutic activities.

 Listening skills.
 Recreational therapists must listen carefully to a patient’s problems and concerns.
 They can then determine an appropriate course of treatment for that patient.

 Patience.
 Recreational therapists may work with some patients who require more time and special attention than others.

 Speaking skills.
 Recreational therapists need to communicate well with their patients.
 They must give clear directions during activities or instructions on healthy coping techniques.